10 things you should never put in a dishwasher

 1. Disposable plastics

-From sandwich boxes to baby bottles, we use a plethora of plastic items in our kitchens.
+From sandwich boxes to water bottles, we use a plethora of plastic items in our kitchens.
 However, while some are designed to use in a dishwasher, others can’t stand the heat.

 While reusable plastics are usually fine in a dishwasher, disposable plastics, like the food containers that contained your last takeaway, or the bottle that contained your ‘meal deal’ fizzy drink or water, are unsafe.
 This is because they contain the industrial chemical BPA (bisphenol A), which cannot withstand high temperatures, breaking down and becoming warped in the heat.
 It can also harm your health, as once broken down it can leach into food.